malmgrenola/bowling-alley/README.md

 All address, email & phone information on website is a fake.

+#### 5 - Download menu

+The menu is currently without propper content.

 <!--
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.